rook/rook/Documentation/upgrade.md

 We welcome feedback and opening issues!

 ## Supported Versions
-The supported version for this upgrade guide is **from an 0.7 release to the latest builds**.
-Until 0.8 is released, the latest builds are labeled such as `v0.7.0-280.g41829b1`.
+The supported version for this upgrade guide is **from a 0.7 release to a 0.8 release**.
 Build-to-build upgrades are not guaranteed to work.
 This guide is to test upgrades only between the official releases.

 For a guide to upgrade previous versions of Rook, please refer to the version of documentation for those releases.